American Memory

-American Memory is an internet-based archive for public domain image resources, as well as audio, video, and archived Web content.
+American Memory is an Internet-based archive for public domain image resources, audio, video, and archived Web content.
 Published by the Library of Congress, the archive launched on October 13, 1994, after $13 million was raised in private donations.

 History

 The pilot for the American Memory project was a digitization program which started in 1990.
 Selected Library of Congress holdings including examples of film, video, audio recordings, books and photographs were digitized and distributed on Laserdisc and CD-ROM.
 When the World Wide Web accelerated in 1993, the pilot program was refocused to deliver digitized materials by way of the internet.

 Funding

 The National Digital Library was created through bipartisan support in the United States Congress.
 Initially publicly funded with $15 million over five years, a public-private partnership of entrepreneurs and philanthropists led to more than $45 million in private sponsorship from 1994 through 2000.
 At first, only $13 million was donated from private sectors but the project gained momentum as the years went on.

 Beginning in 1996, the Library of Congress sponsored a three-year competition with a $2 million gift from the Ameritech Corporation to enable public research, and academic libraries, museums, historical societies, and archival institutions (with the exception of federal institutions) to digitize American history collections and make them available on the library's American Memory site.
 The competition produced 23 digital collections that complement American Memory, which now features more than 100 thematic collections.